Chart Color Schemes

 The level of general health in Palm Beach is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Palm Beach has demonstrated above-average health outcomes for both young and elderly residents.
+Palm Beach shows above-average health outcomes for both younger and older residents.

-Common health conditions have a low prevalence in this area.
-Approximately 56% (~10,203 people) of Palm Beach's total population has private health cover, which is significantly higher than the average rate.
+The prevalence of common health conditions is low.
+Approximately 56% (~10,306 people) have private health cover, which is high compared to other areas.
 The most prevalent medical conditions are arthritis (7.5%) and mental health issues (7.3%).
-A majority of residents (72.0%), compared to 70.3% across the rest of Queensland, report being completely free from medical ailments.
-Palm Beach has a lower proportion of seniors aged 65 and over at 17.5% (3,197 people), compared to the 19.2% in the rest of Queensland.
-Despite this, health outcomes among seniors in Palm Beach are notably strong and outperform those of the general population in various health metrics.
+A total of 72.0% of residents report no medical ailments, higher than the Rest of Qld average of 70.3%.
+Palm Beach has a lower proportion of seniors aged 65 and over at 17.5% (3,229 people), compared to 19.2% in the Rest of Qld.
+Health outcomes among seniors are notably strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health